firezone/firezone/scripts/README.md

    installed on your system and available in your `PATH`.
 You'll want to configure it to use the `shellcheck` binary in your `PATH` in your editor plugin settings.

+## Scripting tips

+- Use `#!/usr/bin/env bash` along with `set -euo pipefail` in general dev and test scripts.
+- In Docker images and other production scripts where systems are minimal, stick to `#!/bin/sh` and simply `set -eu`.